Children’s Services Reform Research

 Will the findings from this research tell us whether Children’s Services should be part of Scotland’s new National Care Service?

-This research study aims to answer the question: “How do we ensure that children, young people and families get the help they need, when they need it?”
+This research study aims to answer the question: “What is needed to ensure that children, young people and families get the help they need, when they need it?”

 In doing so, it should contribute useful evidence to assist Ministers in their decision-making about whether Children’s Services should be part of the new National Care Service.